zeshantech/codezilla/src/lib/db/README.md

 # Database Setup (MongoDB)

-This directory contains the necessary files for setting up and interacting with MongoDB for LogicLab.
+This directory contains the necessary files for setting up and interacting with MongoDB for CodeZilla.

 ## Structure